omarryhan/flask-stateless-auth/README.md

     - `error.full_msg`: Error msg + type
     - The developer can then decide how to handle each error seperately by controlling the info they would want to give out to the api client.

 4. It is recommended that you raise a StatelessAuthError in case a token or a user cannot be loaded.
-Provide reasonably descriptive information for the client on the why the user couldn't be loaded .
 However, you can still return None and FlaskStatelessAuth will return a generic error message and code.

 5. Your user model must have a `is_active` property which returns a boolean.

 6. Yout token model must have a `is_expired()` method that takes a request's `auth_type` (e.g. 'bearer') and `token_type` (e.g. 'access' or 'refresh').

-7. If you don't want to implement point `5.` and `6.` then you can simply make you user and token model inherit from the `UserMixin` and `TokenMixin` mixins respecitvely.
+7. If you don't want to implement point `5.` and `6.` then you can simply make your user and token models inherit from the `UserMixin` and `TokenMixin` mixins respecitvely.

 ## API